Anthony Eden: Suez (1956)

-In his 1987 book Spycatcher Peter Wright said that, following the imposed ending to the military operation, Eden reactivated the assassination option for a second time.
-By this time virtually all MI6 agents in Egypt had been rounded up by Nasser, and a new operation, using renegade Egyptian officers, was drawn up.
+In his 1987 memoir Spycatcher, the MI5 officer Peter Wright said that, following the imposed ending to the military operation, Eden reactivated the assassination option for a second time.
+However, all MI6 agents in Egypt had been caught by up by Nasser’s General Intelligence Service, and a new operation, using renegade Egyptian officers, was drawn up.
 It failed principally because the cache of weapons which had been hidden on the outskirts of Cairo was found to be defective.

 Suez badly damaged Eden's reputation for statesmanship, and led to a breakdown in his health.
-He went on vacation to Jamaica in November 1956, at a time when he was still determined to soldier on as prime minister.
-His health, however, did not improve, and during his absence from London his Chancellor Harold Macmillan and Rab Butler worked to manoeuvre him out of office.
+He went on holiday to the Colony of Jamaica in November 1956, at a time when he was still determined to soldier on as prime minister.
+His health, however, did not improve, and during his absence from London, Macmillan and Rab Butler worked to manoeuvre him out of office.
 On the morning of the ceasefire Eisenhower agreed to meet with Eden to publicly resolve their differences, but this offer was later withdrawn after Secretary of State Dulles advised that it could inflame the Middle Eastern situation further.

 The Observer newspaper accused Eden of lying to Parliament over the Suez Crisis, while MPs from all parties criticised his calling a ceasefire before the Canal was taken.
 Churchill, while publicly supportive of Eden's actions, privately criticised his successor for not seeing the military operation through to its conclusion.
-Eden easily survived a vote of confidence in the House of Commons on 8 November.
+Eden easily survived a vote of confidence in the Commons on 8 November.